alexeibex/alexeibex.github.io/Contracts.md

 - Lon Fuller introduced **substantive** and **process** bases for enforcing promises.
 - The two process bases are **evidentiary** *(making sure a promise has actually been made)* and **cautionary** *(preventing inconsiderate action by the promisor)*.
   - **Evidentiary**: Evidentiary security—protecting against manufactured evidence and dealing with insufficient proof.
+    - Bargained-for exchange **tends** to produce evidence that a promise was made.
     - Written v.
 Oral promises as evidence
   - **Cautionary**: Safeguarding the individual against his own rashness.
     - Cautionary process requires promisor to consider legal consequences for promise.
     - Writing out promises requires thought and pause.
   - Simple donative promises are problematic on both bases.
+    - People make gift promises all the time
    - They raise problems of proof (evidence may be uncertain) and deliberativeness (the promisor is likely to be emotionally involved with the promisee).
    - Substantive reasons for enforcing donative promises include compensating the promisee’s disappointment (a form of injury), move assets from the wealthy to the less wealthy, and increase the likelihood of beneficial reliance.
 But these substantive bases are open to question.
   - **Channeling**: Signaling to make sure that the promisor knows the promise is enforceable.
+    - offers parties a recognizeable method of entering an enforceable obligation.
+      - Distinct set of instruction for parties who want to enter into an enforceable exchange.
    - Lease as a contract provides signal to promisee
   - **Deterrent**: Unwillingness to enforce contracts of “suspect or marginal value.”